olauncher/olauncher.github.io/manual/04-ram.md

 ---

 # Change RAM allocation
 This page will guide you through changing the amount of RAM allocated to Minecraft.
+Normally, when

 ## Table of contents
 - [Allocate more RAM to Minecraft](#allocate-more-ram-to-minecraft)